shubhamd99/react_native/README.md

 * A large amount of space is occupied by DOM.
 * Stuttering during a components mounting logic.

+## Worklets
+The Worklet interface is a lightweight version of Web Workers and gives developers access to low-level parts of the rendering pipeline.
+With Worklets, you can run JavaScript and WebAssembly code to do graphics rendering or audio processing where high performance is required.
+Worklets are restricted to specific use cases; they cannot be used for arbitrary computations like Web Workers.

 ## How react native works under the hood?

 #### Firstly, let’s clear up two things: